department-of-veterans-affairs/va.gov-team/products/public-websites/how-we-work/README.md

 ## How We Work

-While each team works differently due to its mission, make-up and team-member preference as outlined in their charter, here are key commonalities.
+While each team works differently due to its mission, make-up and team-member preference as outlined in their charter, here are key commonalities and helpful guidance about how we work.

 ### Our Delivery Process
 Live Google Sheets version: https://docs.google.com/spreadsheets/d/1izUIMwzl7NRvNwX5jddgUEAX-AlRODa_HEASg4eav6A/edit?usp=sharing